ALTS: Background

 ALTS, similar to TLS, was designed specifically for Google’s data centers and relies on two protocols, Handshake and Record.
-Google began developing ATLS in 2007 in order to create a security system solution for the company’s infrastructure.
+Google began developing ALTS in 2007 in order to create a security system solution for the company’s infrastructure.

 The ALTS whitepaper was published in December 2017.
 At that time the dominant Application layer protocols were SSL and TLS 1.1 (TLS 1.2 was only published as an RFC in 2008), those supported many legacy algorithms and had poor security standards.
 As Google was in full control over the machines that needed secure transport of RPCs, deployment of systems was relatively easy, and so Google developers could afford designing their own system from scratch.

 Another requirement that deemed a new system necessary is different trust models:

 in TLS, the server side is committed to its own domain name (and corresponding naming scheme), while Google needed the same identity (i.e. RPC) to be used with multiple naming schemes, in order to simplify microservice replication, load balancing and rescheduling between hosts.